Kunjana Ghimire: Early life

 She was born in the Lalitpur District of Nepal where her early life and schooling were completed.
 She used to help her father in his field during her schooling.
 She used to perform dancing during her school life.
 Her dances were well appreciated by many people.
 So, she ran away from this field hoping to be a good dancer, actor, and comedian.
 Her first successful career as an actor was Meri Bassai.
-There, she met Sitaram Kattel and fell in love with him.
-They married in 2009.
+There, she met Sitaram Kattel and got love marriage with him in 2009.

 Career

 She started to play the role of Suntali, love interest, and later the wife of Dhurmus in the Nepali television program Meri Bassai from 2006.
 Her acting career got popularly highlighted as her role, acting and the television program became highly acclaimed among the Nepalese citizens.